rl1987/trickster.dev/tricksterblog/content/post/more-tools-of-the-trade-for-scraping-and-automation.md

 [Burp Suite](https://portswigger.net/burp)
 ==========================================

-Burp is a widely known HTTP traffic manipulation tool that is highly popular is bug bounty community.
+Burp is a widely known interception proxy that is highly popular in the bug bounty community.
 Think of it as mitmproxy on steroids - not only it can intercept HTTP messages for inspection, but also allow you to do things like catching a request and modifying it in flight, running directory enumerations,